lusee-night/luseepy/docker/README.md

 ```

+### The legacy dockerfile

+There is an appropriately labeled `legacy` Dockerfile, which differs
+from the main official one in that it's using a locally cached data in the
+`.astropy` folder.
+This file is kept to give the user a bit more flexibility
+in how these data are managed.

 ### Jupyter - approach one
 This image also includes __Jupyter Lab__ software.
 Jupyter
 is not started automatically, i.e. by default the user gets `bash` running and a functional